Love at First Sting

-Love at First Sting is the ninth studio album by German rock band Scorpions.
+Love at First Sting is the ninth studio album by German hard rock/heavy metal band Scorpions.
 It was released in February 1984 by Mercury Records in the US and in March 1984 by Harvest Records in the UK.
 The album contains "Rock You Like a Hurricane", "Still Loving You", and "Big City Nights", three of the band's most famous songs.